-Parameter Description VLD_MAX_SEGKSIZE The maximum size of the data segment for variable-length deduplication in KB.
+Description The maximum size of the data segment for variable-length deduplication in KB.
 VLD_MAX_SEGKSIZE is used to set a boundary for the data segments.
 The segment size must be in multiples of 4 and fall in between 4 KB to 16384 KB.
-The default value is 128 KB.
-The value must be greater than VLD_MIN_SEGKSIZE.
+The default value is 128 KB. in KB.
+VLD_MAX_SEGKSIZE is used to set a boundary for the data segments.
+The segment size must be in multiples of 4 and fall in between The value must be greater than VLD_MIN_SEGKSIZE.
 Different NetBackup clients can have different segment sizes.
 Note: Keeping similar or close values for VLD_MIN_SEGKSIZE and VLD_MAX_SEGKSIZE results in a performance that is similar to fixed-length deduplication.
-VLD_POLICY_NAME Specifies the name of the backup policy to enable variable-length deduplication.
+Specifies the name of the backup policy to enable variable-length deduplication.
 By default, the VLD_POLICY_NAME parameter is not present in the pd.conf configuration file.
 You can also specify different maximum and minimum segment sizes with this parameter for different NetBackup policies.
 If you do not specify the segment sizes, then the default values are considered.
 The values are case-sensitive.
 Use in any of the following formats: VLD_POLICY_NAME = Enables variable-length deduplication for all NetBackup policies and uses the default VLD_MIN_SEGKSIZE and VLD_MAX_SEGKSIZE values.
 VLD_POLICY_NAME = policyname Enables variable-length deduplication for NetBackup policy policyname and uses the default VLD_MIN_SEGKSIZE and VLD_MAX_SEGKSIZE values.
-VLD_POLICY_NAME = policyname (64, 256) Enables variable-length deduplication for NetBackup policy policyname and uses 64 KB as the VLD_MIN_SEGKSIZEand 256 KB as the VLD_MAX_SEGKSIZE value.
+VLD_POLICY_NAME = policyname (64, 256) Enables variable-length deduplication for NetBackup policy policyname and uses 64 KB as the VLD_MIN_SEGKSIZE and 256